 |📜 Do follow our instructions||If you’ve never recovered a RAW drive before, you don’t want to experiment with solutions that may or may not work.
 By following the instructions in the next chapter of this article, you are guaranteed to successfully recover as many files from a RAW hard drive as possible.|

 How to Recover Data from a RAW Drive?

 The methods you can use to recover a RAW file system can be roughly divided into two categories: free and paid.
-Let’s take a closer look at two free and two paid methods so that you have multiple options to choose from.
+Let’s take a closer look at the methods so that you have multiple options to choose from.

-To perform a RAW disk recovery using TestDisk:
+To perform a RAW disk recovery by rewriting the partition table using TestDisk: